lab1092/blender-manual_ja/manual/modeling/meshes/mesh_structures.rst

 because they would divide each square face into two triangles.

-While you could build a cube with triangular faces, it would just look more confusing in :guilabel:`Edit mode`.
+While you could build a cube with triangular faces, it would just look more confusing in *Edit mode*.
 An area between three or four vertices, outlined by edges, doesn't have to be a face.
 If this area does not contain a face, it will simply be transparent or non-existent in the rendered image.
 To create a face,